canidlogic/retro/doc/RetroSpec.md

 The Retro synthesizer compiles a set of _events_ into a hardware script that plays those events back on emulated OPL2 hardware.
 Each event is specified independently from all other events.

-Each event has an _offset_ and a _duration_ that determines when the event takes place.
+Each event has an _offset,_ a _reserved duration,_ and a _audible duration_ that determines when the event takes place.
 The offset of an event is the time at which the event starts making sound.
 The offset is measured as the number of cycles that have elapsed since the start of the performance.
 This offset must be an integer value that is zero or greater.

-The duration of an event is the length in time of the event.
-The duration is measured in cycles, and it must be an integer that is two or greater.
-The event produces sound for all cycles except the last.
-In the last cycle, the event is silent.
-This one cycle of silence is necessary so that the OPL2 hardware can determine when to release the note.
-The minimum duration of two has the event producing sound for one cycle and silence for one cycle.
+There are two different durations for each event:  a reserved duration and an audible duration.
+Both durations are measured as an integer number of cycles.
+The audible duration must be at least one, and the reserved duration must be greater than the audible duration.
+(So, the reserved duration is always at least two.)

+Retro will tell the OPL2 that a melodic channel or percussion instrument is on only during the audible duration.
+At the start of the reserved duration, Retro will tell the OPL2 to turn the melodic chanel or percussion instrument off.
+Retro will then leave the melodic channel or percussion instrument off for the rest of the reserved duration.
+This is necessary so that the OPL2 knows when notes end.
+Having a reserved duration greater than one may be necessary to allow for the full release phase of the ADSR envelope, which takes place after the note has been released.

 There are two kinds of events:  _melodic events_ and _rhythm events._  Melodic events can be performed on any of the OPL2's channels.
 Rhythm events can only be performed when rhythm mode is enabled.
 Rhythm events use the special percussion instruments that are synthesized on a combination of channels 6, 7, and 8.